1.

 their position in the top three, while the visitors were struggling at the

 other end of the table.
+The players

-couple of fans sat supporting Feucht with large flags on poles trying to
+couple of fans sat supporting Feucht with large flags on poles, trying to

-recreate the big match modern phenomena.
+recreate the big match modern phenomenon.
+Ms Karmann

 certainly knew how to blow long and hard on her whistle, as she was about to